Travel update during the COVID-19 pandemic...

-Updated 13-June-2021.
+Updated 14-July-2021.
 If the airline allows you on the flight, you will be allowed into the country.
 Immigration will ask for your passport and your reason for travel: tourism.
 They might, and have, in one guest’s experience (but not the others), asked to see your vaccination card or a photocopy of it.
 If you get an officious immigration officer, they might ask for proof of where you are staying but we would be very surprised if they did that.
 We can give you a rental contract if you would like.
 You might want to have handy the address of the apartment where you are staying.
-Everyone travelling in the last few days have said it was easy and smooth.
+Everyone travelling in the last month have said it was easy and smooth.

 4. How open is France?
 Restaurants, cultural venues, etc.?

 Updated 14-July-2021.
 Everything is open.
 Masks are required when on public transport and in shops but not when walking around.
 Starting July 21, to get into cultural venues with more than 50 people, you must show proof of vaccination or a Covid test that is 24 hours old.
 Starting Aug 1, to get into a restaurant or on public transport you must show proof of vaccination.
 French and Europeans can generally show proof of the QR code they received of their vaccination using an online app.
 Non-Europeans can show a copy of their vaccination card or if you have a QR code within an application.
 We are researching if you can input your vaccination QR code into the European application.
 At this time, showing your vaccination card is sufficient.

 5. Can I get a COVID-19 test in France if my return flight requires one?